-Elise Heerde (she/her) is a Certified Coach and Mental Health Practitioner who helps people recover from religious trauma and cultic systems.
-Co-founder of The Religious Trauma Collective AUS/NZ
+Elise Heerde (she/her) is a Mental Health Practitioner and Certified Coach who helps people recover from religious trauma and cultic systems.
+Co-director of Religious Trauma & Cults (RTC).

 | Platform | Pricing | Only free issues | Publishes | Weekly | |